The Cultural Silence of Herpes Diagnosis

 Most doctors will recommend testing only during an outbreak.
 Due to the numerous herpes-related viruses that humans carry—think chickenpox—testing often renders both false-negatives and false-positives.
 However, when an outbreak occurs, your doctor can swab the sore itself to deliver a more accurate result.

 If you have contracted HSV-1 or HSV-2, just remember that it’s not the end of your sex life.
-There are suppressive meds that all but eliminate future outbreaks.
-Taking suppressive meds doesn’t mean you get to avoid having the conversation about herpes, but it gives you and your partner the best starting place to have a healthy conversation—and in turn, a healthy sex life.
+There are suppressive meds which prevent future outbreaks in a significant percentage of people.
+Taking suppressive meds doesn’t mean you get to avoid having the conversation about herpes, however, but it gives you and your partner the best starting place to have a healthy conversation—and in turn, a healthy sex life.
 Think of it as a great way to get to know someone before jumping in the sack.

 Where Do I Go From Here?